SEMAFORInformatik/femagtools/docs/models.rst

                  slottooth
 ============    ==============

-Note: all units are metric units
+.. note:: all units are metric units

 Windings
 --------